Abul Hossain

-Abul Hossain, ndc, psc, is a retired three-star rank Bangladesh Army officer.
-He was a lieutenant general.
-He served as the director general of Border Guards Bangladesh.
-Before that he served as military secretary to President Md Abdul Hamid and as Engineer-in-chief at Army Headquarters, Commandant of Military Institute of Science and Technology, Chief Engineer of Dhaka City Corporation, Director of Special Works Organization and Director of Works & Chief Engineer of the Bangladesh Army.
-He was also ex-officio Chairman of Shimanto Bank which is a sister concern of BGB Welfare Trust.
+Abul Hossain, ndc, psc, is a retired lieutenant general of Bangladesh Army.
+He served as the Director General of Border Guards Bangladesh (BGB).
+Before that, he served as military secretary to President Md Abdul Hamid and as Engineer-in-Chief at Army Headquarters, Commandant of Military Institute of Science and Technology, Chief Engineer of Dhaka City Corporation, Director of Special Works Organization and Director of Works and Chief Engineer of the Bangladesh Army.
+He was also ex-officio Chairman of Shimanto Bank which is a sister concern of Border Guard Bangladesh welfare trust.

-Education
+Early life and education

-Major General Abul Hossain joined Bangladesh Military Academy on 1 February 1980 and was commissioned on 27 December 1981 in the Corps of Engineers of Bangladesh Army.
-BSc in civil engineering from the Bangladesh University of Engineering and Technology (BUET).
+Hossain joined the Bangladesh Military Academy on 1 February 1980 and was commissioned on 27 December 1981 in the Corps of Engineers of the Bangladesh Army.
+He finished his BSc in civil engineering from the Bangladesh University of Engineering and Technology (BUET).
 He obtained a Master of Business Administration (MBA) from American International University-Bangladesh and Masters in Defence Studies (MDS) from Bangladesh National University.
 He is qualified in M Phil Part-I from Bangladesh University of Professionals (BUP).
-He has undergone many military courses both at home and in abroad; notable ones are Junior Officer Combat Engineering course in China, Battalion Commander Command Course in Turkey, International Border Security & Management Briefing Programmed Course in UK and Advance Security Cooperation 08-1 Execution Course in Asia-Pacific Center for Security Studies (APCSS).
-He is a graduate of the Defence Service Command and Staff College and the National Defence College at Mirpur Cantonment.
-He has number of publications in his credit, notable one is "Carbon Mitigation: Clean Coal Through carbon capture & storage under clean development mechanism for energy and climate security in Bangladesh".